Chia-Network/pool-reference/README.md

 INFO:root:Returning {'points_balance': 82629918227, 'current_difficulty': 1963211364}, time: 0.017535686492919922 singleton: 0x1f8dab79a614a82f9834c8f395f5fe195ae020807169b71a10218b9788a7a573
 ```

 Note that claiming rewards and switching pools are still not enabled, but these will be added very shortly.
 Please
 send a message to @sorgente711 on keybase if you have questions about the 10 steps explained above.
 All other questions
 should be send to the #pools channel in keybase.
+Note that there will probably be breaking changes soon which will
+require re-plotting and re-running all the steps above.